About Work Permit Without LMIA

-Individuals need to obtain a positive response on the LMIA as well as receive a job offer from their prospective employers prior to submitting an application for a work permit.
+Individuals need to obtain a positive response on the LMIA as well as receive a job offer from their prospective employers before applying for a work permit.
 They also need to pass all basic eligibility requirements as needed.

 Jobs that you can get a work permit without LMIA